NeuralVFX/llm-sandbox-unreal/README.md

 - Open `http://localhost:5001/notebook/notebook.ipynb` ( or any `ipynb` name )

 The web app provides:
-- **Notebook Interface** — Jupyter-style cells for writing and executing Python code in Unreal
+- **Notebook Interface** — Jupyter-style interface
+- `Code Cells` - Wrie and executing Python code in Unreal
+- `Markdown Cells` - Write notes in Markdown
-- **LLM Prompt Cells** — Chat with LLMs that have full context of your notebook + agentic control of Unreal
+- `LLM Prompt Cells` — Chat with LLMs that have full context of your notebook + agentic control of Unreal
-- **Agent Cells** — Agentic code generation with automatic unit testing and iteration
+- `Agent Cells` — Agentic code generation with automatic unit testing and iteration
-- **Live Streaming** — Real-time output from code execution and LLM responses

 ### Registering Custom Agent Tools